Travel Guide to Pernik, Bulgaria

 Pernik is Bulgaria’s largest coal producer.
 Coal is mined in record amounts from Pernik’s mines.
 There is far more to this town, though, manufacturing and big industry introduce ample amounts of money into the economy.

 Pernik is home to Cristal’s glass jar making factory.
 A large pectin (used in jelly and jam making) production plant hires many area residents.
 Stomana Industry is a large metal plant that specializes in welding machines and metal structures.
 There is also a company that specializes in cast-iron molds.

 Cuisine in Pernik is similar to many areas in Bulgaria.
 The area’s fertile fields turn out an abundance of fruits and vegetables.
 For a starter, try Tarator, a chilled soup made from yogurt, cucumbers, and spices.

 Gyuvetch is a delicious stew baked in the oven.
 Beef, olives, tomatoes, mushrooms, rice, onions, herbs, and spices combine to make a rich and hearty meal.
 You can serve this with Balkan Mixed Salad combination of roasted eggplant, sweet peppers, garlic, tomatoes, and vinegar.

 You can round out your dinner with some Mekitsas.
-Similar to doughnuts, Mekitsas are fried dough made from yoghurt and flour that are deep fried and served with jam.
+Similar to doughnuts, Mekitsas are fried dough made from yogurt and flour that are deep-fried and served with jam.

 Pernik offers a suitable amount of bars and nightclubs.
 Bars can range from quiet, local establishments to clubs with small dance floors and peppy music.

-Pernik is a major industrial centre that offers an exceptional view into the way of life in western Bulgaria.
+Pernik is a major industrial center that offers an exceptional view of the way of life in western Bulgaria.
 There is not a load of things for tourists to do, but it is still worthy of a day trip.
-Pernik's architecture makes it well worth any time you can arrange to spend in the area.
+Pernik’s architecture makes it well worth any time you can arrange to spend in the area.